-- ✓ This agreement needs to be signed by the homeowner, prior to the start of work, and represents the official financial obligating instrument between the homeowner and the grantee. - At a minimum, this agreement shall certify the legal owner of the property, the type of assistance (i.e., whether a grant or loan or combination), as well as outline all conditions associated with the assistance. - ✓ Conditions of the agreement may include a monthly payment schedule if applicable, a minimum five year primary residency requirement, hazard insurance and property maintenance requirements, death of the applicant, conversion, transfer or sale of the property rehabilitated, and any other conditions that, if violated, may result in a reimbursement of funds by the applicant.
+- ✓ This agreement needs to be signed by the homeowner, prior to the start of work, and represents the official financial obligating instrument between the homeowner and the grantee. - ✓ At a minimum, this agreement shall certify the legal owner of the property, the type of assistance (i.e., whether a grant or loan or combination), as well as outline all conditions associated with the assistance. - ✓ Conditions of the agreement may include a monthly payment schedule if applicable, a minimum five year primary residency requirement, hazard insurance and property maintenance requirements, death of the applicant, conversion, transfer or sale of the property rehabilitated, and any other conditions that, if violated, may result in a reimbursement of funds by the applicant.
+To ensure adequate insurance coverage for the KCDBG lien position grantees may require hazard insurance to be maintained at a level adequate to protect the KCDBG lien.